MycaLim25/SolidityAssessmentLim/README.md

 # Solidity ETH PROOF: Beginner Course

-This is a simple Solidity application to create a token.
+This is a simple Solidity program to create a token.
 This is not the typical way to create a token, but this short program explains the fundamental syntax and capabilities of the Solidity programming language.

  ## Description